WTW-IM/es-components/src/components/containers/notification/Notification.md

 />
 ```

-Providing ``extraNotification`` with an object will render the selected icon and the provided text in the upper-right corner of the alert.
+Providing ``extraAlert`` with an object will render the selected icon and the provided text in the upper-right corner of the alert.
 If no icon is chosen, the `federal` icon will be used by default.
 ```
-const notification = {
+const extraAlert = {
-  notificationText: 'I\'m a notification!',
+  alertText: 'I\'m an extra little alert!',
-  notificationIcon: 'bell'
+  alertIcon: 'bell'
  };

-<Alert
+<Notification
   type="success"
-  additionalText="Look at the extra notification!" extraNotification={notification}
+  additionalText="Look at the extra alert!" extraAlert={extraAlert}
 />
 ```

 Any additional children will get rendered before call to action buttons.
 ```
-<Alert
+<Notification
   type="information"
   additionalText="Here's some information to get you started"
 >